HETDEX/hetdex_api/README.md

 * create_survey_hdf5.py - this creates the main survey info file which contains general shot and exposure info.
 A HETDEX shot always has 3 dithered exposures in it, while a parallel shot typically only has one.

-* create_hdf5file.py - this is the code to all info related to a single shot, including the raw fits image data from each exposure, flux calibrated fibers
+* create_shot_hdf5.py - this is the code to all info related to a single shot, including the raw fits image data from each exposure, flux calibrated fibers with their associated astrometric information, response curves, and other calibration information pertaining to an individual shot.

-* create_detect_hdf5.py
+* create_detect_hdf5.py - this is the code to encode the detections database into an HDF5 container.
+Included in the HDF5 file are 1d flux-calibrated, PSF-weighted spectra for each source detection.

 * hetdex_api/flux_lmits - deals with creating and accessing HDF5 containers for the datacubes that contain the flux limit.
 Also computes the average flux limits across shots and IFUs